-Exercise 232. - Analyze these sentences, and show which elements of each sentence are compound:
+Exercise 241. - Analyze these sentences, and show which elements of each sentence are compound :

-- 1. There health and plenty cheered the laboring swain.
+1. There health and plenty cheered the laboring swain.

 2. Regular and daily exercise was the origin and secret of his health.

-3. Gayly rode the hunters through the valleys or over the hills.
+3. Gayly rode the hunters through the valley or over the hills.

 4. Love for study, a desire to do right, and care in the choice of friends, were traits of his character.

 5. We were deeply impressed by the majesty and sublimity of the cataract and its surroundings.

 6. Which would they choose, to live at peace with none, or to die at peace with all?

 7. Either sooner or later temperance fortifies and purifies the heart.

-8. Make the house where gods may dwell, beautiful, entire, and clean. - 554.
-Elliptical Sentences.
-We often shorten our sentences by omitting one or more words which are not needed to show our meaning, but which must be expressed when the sentence is analyzed.
-The ellipsis, or omission, may generally be readily supplied.
-The following are examples:
+8. Make the house where gods may dwell, beautiful, entire, and clean.

-I did not know [that] he was dead.

-This is the book [which] you gave me.

-The tale is wonderful if [it is] true.

-John is older than his sister [is old].

-Come as soon as you can [come].

-You speak as [you would speak] if you doubted me.

-He treats me as [he treats] a friend.

-He will return, but no one knows when [he will return].

-[It is] no matter what you think.

-Though [he was] poor, he was generous.

-555. Clauses and Clause Connectives. - The different kinds of clauses must be carefully distinguished, and their connection with the rest of the sentence indicated clearly.
+530. Clauses and Clause Connectives. - The different kinds of clauses must be carefully distinguished, and their connection with the rest of the sentence indicated clearly.
 The following forms may be used: